tpfau/2022-09-20-workshop/content/join.md

 - Ability to do exercises yourself, or in a self-organized group.

 Attendees report a great experience with these livestream courses!
-**We recommend that you form your own team and do exercises together in your own breakout room (in-person or online)**.
-We will support this as much as we can!
 You *will* be able to ask us questions if you register.

-**Please register anyway so that you can get emails and we can better report our impact** (but you don't have to).
+**Please register anyway so that you can get emails and we can better report our impact.**

 ### Attend via livestream + Code Refinery Zoom